NaveenSagar7/Tomact-Automated-with-Jenkins/README.md

-# Tomact-Automated
-This repository deomonstarted automated deployments on to tomcat instance via webhook settings and also building archive files of application code using maven and code analysis using sonarqube

-🚀 Setup-: Jenkins Automated WAR Build and Deployment to Tomcat 📘 Overview
+🚀 Setup-3: Jenkins Automated WAR Build and Deployment to Tomcat 📘 Overview

 This setup is designed to eliminate the need for developers to manually build .war files locally.